Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin

 We have also checked that the $\Delta t$ in Eq. \eqref{eq:Inteddifft2} can reduce to its equatorial plane form computed previously Eq.(53) of Ref. \cite{Liu:2020mkf} if we let $\theta_\mas\to\pi/2,\,\theta_\te\to\pi/2$.

 The $\Delta t$ above can be further expanded in the small $p_\mathrm{s,d}$ limit.
 The result to the first few orders is found to be

 where the coefficients are

 This $\Delta t$ is a function of $r_0$ and $\theta_e$.
 Therefore once these two quantities, as well as other parameters determining them, are known for a given trajectory, the corresponding $\Delta t$ will be fixed.
-For the two images formed from the same source but with different $r_{0\pm}$ and $\theta_{\te\pm}$, the time delay $\Delta^2 t_\pm\equiv \Delta t_+-\Delta t_-$ can be solved by a simple deduction.
+For the two images formed from the same source but with different $r_{0\pm}$ and $\theta_{\te\pm}$, the time delay $\Delta^2 t_\pm\equiv \Delta t_+-\Delta t_-$ can be derived through straightforward deduction.
 Using Eq. \eqref{eq:dtsmallp}, $\Delta^2 t_\pm$ to the leading three orders is found to be

-It is seen that the dominate term (Eqs. \eqref{eq:kappa-1-10}) in Eq. \eqref{eq:dtsmallp} actually does not contribute to the time delay because it is the time corresponds to the straight line approximation and is the same for both trajectories.
-The terms kept here were from Eqs. \eqref{eq:kappa-101}, \eqref{eq:kappa000}, \eqref{eq:kappa100} and \eqref{eq:kappa001}.
-The effect of spacetime spin and the non-equatorial effect are present in the terms from Eq. \eqref{eq:kappa100}.
+It is seen that the dominant term (Eqs. \eqref{eq:kappa-1-10}) in Eq. \eqref{eq:dtsmallp} actually does not contribute to the time delay because it is the time corresponds to the straight line approximation and is the same for both trajectories.
+The terms retained in this analysis originate from Eqs. \eqref{eq:kappa-101}, \eqref{eq:kappa000}, \eqref{eq:kappa100} and \eqref{eq:kappa001}.
+The effects of spacetime spin and the non-equatorial effects are present in the terms from Eq. \eqref{eq:kappa100}.

 In Fig. \ref{fig:tdona} we plot the dependence of time delay $\Delta^2 t_\pm$ on $\hat{a}$ for a source with $\delta\phi=4^{\prime\prime}$ and $\delta\theta=1^{\prime\prime}$, and the lens is still assumed to be Sgr A*.
-Since $\delta\phi$ is very small, as indicated in Fig. \ref{fig:r0thetamonhata} and known in Ref. \cite{Liu:2020mkf}, the spin $\hat{a}$ is expected to have an apparent effect on the time delay.
-It is seen then as $\hat{a}$ varies from $-1$ to 1, the time delay changes between about $0.025$ (s) and $0.83$ (s).
-The time delay takes its minimal value at around $\hat{a}=0.11$ which is about the value of the critical $\hat{a}_{c\pm}$.
-In other regions, the time delay varies with roughly a constant size but appreciatable slope.
+Since $\delta\phi$ is very small, as indicated in Fig. \ref{fig:r0thetamonhata} and known in Ref. \cite{Liu:2020mkf}, the spin $\hat{a}$ is expected to have a significant impact on the time delay.
+It is seen then as $\hat{a}$ varies from $-1$ to 1, the time delay changes from approximately $0.025$ (s) to $0.83$ (s).
+The time delay reaches its minimum value around $\hat{a} = 0.11$, which is close to the critical value $\hat{a}_{c\pm}$.
+In other regions, the time delay varies with roughly a constant size but appreciable slope.